-A synflood occurs when an attacker initiates many TCP connections in a short time (by sending SYN packets) but does not complete the TCP three-way handshakes necessary to fully establish each connection.
+Another example of a flood attack is a synflood, which occurs when an attacker initiates many TCP connections in a short time (by sending SYN packets) but does not complete the TCP three-way handshakes necessary to fully establish each connection.
 At one time, many operating systems permitted only a small number of connections to be pending for each service at any moment.
 If an attacker initiated 100 TCP connections to a particular service port and did not complete any of them, the OS would have no resources available for another connection to be initiated to that service port until the old connections started timing out, generally after about a minute.
 This would cause a temporary DoS for the targeted service; if the attacker continued to send SYN packets, the DoS would be extended.
-Current operating systems are far more resistant to synfloods, and many firewalls now offer protection against synfloods, so they have become less of a threat.
+Most operating systems and firewalls offer protection against synfloods, so they have become less of a threat.
 Still, synfloods can occur if attackers initiate many thousands of TCP connections in a short time; DDoS tools make this type of attack possible.